Mr.Kitty: Career

-In 2012 he started collaborating with remixes on various songs and studio albums.
+In 2012 he began to incorporate remixes of his past music into his studio albums.
 In 2013, Life, his fourth studio album, was released under the Engraved Ritual label, featuring the song "Insects".
-In 2014, he achieved underground success with Time, released and owned by the Juggernaut Music Group label, and most notably with the songs "After Dark" and "XIII".
-In 2015, Fragments was released under the Negative Gain Productions label.
+In 2014, he achieved underground success with Time, his fifth studio album released and owned by the Juggernaut Music Group label, and most notably with the songs "After Dark" and "XIII".
+In 2015, Fragments, his sixth studio album, was released under the Negative Gain Productions label.
 The following year he appeared as the remixer of North Star for the IAMX and LAX (Mr.Kitty Remix) album Everything Is Burning (Metanoia Addendum) for Aesthetic Perfection and also released a four-song mini-album compilation featuring a remix of "Everything Will Be Okay".
-In 2017, Mr.Kitty released AI under the Negative Gain Productions label.
+In 2017, Mr.Kitty released AI, his seventh studio album, under the Negative Gain Productions label.

-Throughout 2018, Mr.Kitty focused on various collaborations, and in 2019, released the album Ephemeral independently.
+Throughout 2018, Mr.Kitty focused on various collaborations, and in 2019, released the album Ephemeral, his eighth studio album, independently.
 His album Ephemeral was inspired by the death of a friend who committed suicide in 2018.

 In 2022, "After Dark" gained viral popularity on video sharing platforms YouTube and TikTok, being paired as background music with various videos.